marrobi/blog-posts/k8s-wildcard-ingress/readme.md

 ### Create Helm Chart

+Run the following command to create a new Helm chart in a directory named sample-app:

 ```bash
 helm create sample-app
 ```

 ### Add External Service

-Added a ```service-ingress.yaml``` file to create a service of type ExternalName that deploys into the ingress namespace to the Helm chart:
+Added a ```service-ingress.yaml``` file to the Helm chart templates directory to create a service of type ExternalName that deploys into the ingress namespace to the Helm chart:

 ```yaml